 Each selected zip code was comprehensively canvassed by Georgia Department of Revenue (DOR) agents (or underage undercover operatives) for all eligible outlets (those selling tobacco).
-Every retail establishment that could possibly sell tobacco products was physically entered by DOR agents (or underage undercover operatives) to determine if the outlet did in fact sell tobacco products.
-Each outlet that offered tobacco products for sale was inspected, recorded as an eligible outlet, and included in Synar RVR calculations.
+Every retail establishment that could possibly sell tobacco products was physically entered by DOR agents (or underage undercover operatives) to determine if it did in fact sell tobacco products.
+All outlets that offered tobacco products for sale were inspected, recorded as an eligible outlet, and included in Synar RVR calculations.
 All outlets that did not offer tobacco products for sale were considered ineligible, and were not recorded.
 Thus, our eligibility rate is 100 percent.